I Feel You (Peter Andre song)

-"I Feel You" is the sixth single from British singer-songwriter Peter Andre's second studio album, Natural (1996).
-The track spent one week at number one on the UK Singles Chart in 1996, becoming Andre's second number one in succession, and was the first number-one hit for co-writer Goldsmith who also co-wrote Andre's single "Mysterious Girl".
+"I Feel You" is a song by British singer-songwriter Peter Andre, released in November 1996, by Mushroom Records, as the sixth single from his second studio album, Natural (1996).
+The track spent one week at number one on the UK Singles Chart in 1996, becoming Andre's second number one in succession, and was the first number-one hit for co-writer Goldsmith, who also co-wrote Andre's single "Mysterious Girl".

 Critical reception

-A reviewer from Music Week rated the song four out of five, adding that "Andre gets mellow on a strong, sweet ballad.
+A reviewer from Music Week gave the song a score of four out of five, adding that "Andre gets mellow on a strong, sweet ballad.
 Radio will love it, as will his teen fans.
 Adult soul fans may come on board, too."